Younes Shokrkhah

-Younes Shokrkhah (born 1957) is an Iranian journalist and academician.
+Younes Shokrkhah (born 1957) is an Iranian journalist and academic.

 Younes, who lectures on communications and journalism, has been a journalist for thirty years, and is the ICT consultant for ME Printer magazine and a member of the Academic Board of the Center for Media Studies.
 He has been member of the juries of a dozen press and photo-journalism competitions.

 Early life

 He is Assistant Professor of British Studies and Mass Communication at the Faculty of World Studies of University of Tehran.
 He has been the Head of the Institute for North American and European Studies (INAES) for six years.
 He is also the head of the Europe Department of the Faculty of World Studies.

 He is also a founding member of the Iranian National School of Cinema.

-Younes is a member of Graphic Arts Writers United(gawu).
+Younes is a member of Graphic Arts Writers United (GAWU).